College football: Wartburg football is one tight-knit family

 WAVERLY – The euphoria was still hovering around Jordan Downing last Saturday many minutes after he and his Wartburg College football brethren had advanced to the Division III Football National Semifinals.

-Downing was surrounded by family on the Walston-Stadium turf sharing high-fives and hugs and quite possibly walking an inch or two above the ground.
+Downing was surrounded by family on the Walston-Hoover Stadium turf sharing high-fives and hugs and quite possibly walking an inch or two above the ground.

 The moment was about the win, and at the same time it was a moment reflecting on the last football game he’d ever play in Waverly, his hometown.